majello/Sick-Beard/readme.md

 * Invalid names handling:
   filenames that are not matched are saved in the database. if the file is scanned again later, show, season and episode numbers are retrieved from that table
 * Manage invalid names page:
   interface to set episode information for unmatched file, delete them etc.
+* Main Page
+  implemented lazy loading of images, easier on mobile clients, esp. with a slow server

 Original
 =====